akka/akka/akka-docs/rst/java/io-tcp.rst

 (generated at 10000 buffered bytes) and a :class:`LowWatermarkReached` when they can resume writing (when buffer empties below 1000 bytes); the buffer has a maximum capacity of 1MB.
-The implementation is very similar to the NACK-based backpressure approach presented above.
+The implementation is very similar to the NACK-based backpressure approach presented above, please refer to the API documentation for details about its usage.
 Above the SSL stage comes an adapter which extracts only the payload data from the TCP commands and events, i.e. it speaks :class:`ByteString` above.
 The resulting byte streams are broken into frames by a :class:`DelimiterFraming` stage which chops them up on newline characters.
 The top-most stage then converts between :class:`String` and UTF-8 encoded :class:`ByteString`.

 As a result the pipeline will accept simple :class:`String` commands, encode them using UTF-8, delimit them with newlines (which are expected to be already